SylviaOne/Repo-hub/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## what happens when you cross a sheep with a kangaroo ?
+A woolly jumper!